-- The inclusion of beans in crop rotations exploits symbiotic microbes to fix nitr - The inclusion of beans in crop rotations exploits symbiotic microbes to fix nitrogen, which is then partly transferred to subsequent crops, increasing their yields.
+- The inclusion of beans in crop rotations exploits symbiotic microbes to fix nitrogen, which is then partly transferred to subsequent crops, increasing their yields.

 Social Responsibility: A commitment to future generations

 - Dry beans are a vital source of plant-based proteins and amino acids, and can be consumed as part of a healthy diet to prevent and help manage chronic diseases. - Their high nutrient content also makes beans ideal for vegetarians and vegans to ensure adequate intakes of protein, minerals and vitamins.